harut-hakobyan/The_Shop/README.md

 2) Shop (View items, My Bag)
-Customer credentials: You can register to sign in and shop ;)
+Customer credentials: You can register to sign in and shop ;) Every customer has 1000$ amount in his/her wallet initially.
+This is done for proper testing of buying process.

 Customer adds the product to shopping basket by clicking on it's icon.
 Then he/she can click on basket icon and see added products, prices per product, summary price, and available money in wallet.